DigitexOfficial/digitex_api_doc/trading_ws.md

 `condition` represents the condition that should be met.
 Possible values: `GREATER_EQUAL`, `LESS_EQUAL`.

 `pxValue` is the value to which `SPOT_PRICE` or `LAST_PRICE` will be compared using `condition`.

+`mayIncrPosition` should be set to `true` if the order is allowed to change the sign of the trader's position.

 When the condition is triggered a new order with the parameters `symbol`, `clOrdId`, `ordType`, `timeInForce`, `side`, `px`, `qty` will be placed.